 Young people are welcome to the organisation’s weekly drop-in service in Crook.
 You can also take part in a series of intensive week-long programmes of creative arts activities including film, theatre, music and visual arts.

-This Durham County Council service for 16 to 18 year olds can help you get into education, employment or training.
+This Durham County Council service can help you get into education, employment or training.
 It can also involve other agencies who can assist with things like housing and benefits.